INSTRUCTIONS FOR AUTHORS

 Manuscripts submitted to the Journal of Cellular and Molecular Anesthesia should be prepared according to guidelines established by the International Committee of Medical Journal Editors (see 'Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication' available at http://www.icmje.org/) as well as the following instructions.

 Any questions concerning manuscript submission should be directed to:

 Ali Dabbagh, MD, Professor of Cardiac Anesthesia; Anesthesiology Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Editor-in-Chief, Journal of Cellular and Molecular Anesthesia

-Submissions containing copy or self-plagiarism is will be rejected.
-Authors are encouraged to carefully proofread their manuscript before submission.
+Submissions containing copies or self-plagiarism is will be rejected.
+Authors are encouraged to carefully proofread their manuscripts before submission.
 To prevent plagiarism and copyright violations, the use of software such as iThenticate is recommended.

 Microsoft Word is the preferred text file format.
 Submitted files must be editable; do not submit pdf files of your text.

 Please note that except for special circumstances, JMCA will organize the whole electronic materials, two months after publication.
 If you require the return of any material submitted, please inform the Editorial Office or Production Editor as soon as possible if you have not already done so.